 On the scheduled day of the scan, I arrived at the hospital at least one hour before the scan.
 Upon arrival, I stripped down to my underpants and put on a hospital gown.
 After my blood pressure and weight were taken, 13.361 mci (millicuries) of F-18-FDG was injected into a vein in my left arm after blood was drawn.

 Following one hour, I was taken to a big room that had a PET/CT scanner.
-First, I was instructed to lay down on a narrow bed which could be adjusted up and down outside of the PET/CT scanner with my head facing the scanner.
+First, I was instructed to lay down on a narrow bed that could be adjusted up and down outside of the PET/CT scanner with my head facing the scanner.
 Next, I had to grasp the back of my head with both hands and my arms close to my body.

 About a minute later, the CT scan procedure began.
 As my bed passed slowly back and forth once through what looked like a big tube open on both sides, I had to take two deep breaths of at least 20 seconds in duration.
 This was repeated one more time.